 A version of this article was published originally on the website Brainblogger.
-It was written by Dr. Ann Reitan, who uses the pseudonym, Dr. Ann Olson.
-Note that a book by Dr. Reitan and written under the pseudonym, Dr. Ann Olson, entitled “Illuminating Schizophrenia: Insights into the Uncommon Mind” is available for purchase on the Amazon.com website.
+It was written by Ann Reitan, who posts under the pseudonym Ann Olson.

 Dissociation represents a condition of disconnection from events and states that are usually integrated.
 These include many conditions of consciousness, such as memory, identity and perception.
-For the purposes of this article, there is a focus on depersonalization and derealization.
+This post focuses on depersonalization and derealization.

 Depersonalization is a sense of existence in which one inhabits a consciousness that allows for the feeling that one is not in her own body.
 In this feeling-state, the individual’s body is perceived as disconnected from one’s sense of self.
 This state typically results from physical or sexual abuse or other types of trauma.

 Derealization comprises a state in which the world and the environment “feel” unreal to the individual residing in this state.
 Both depersonalization and derealization are aspects of dissociation represented by subjective states that usually result from trauma.